-- All students whose transcripts are submitted electonrically to the FDOE for an official early evaluation prior to January 31 will receive an eligibility or ineligibility determination, with the award status notification posted to their online account.
-CCHS will submit your courses and grades as well as community service. - Students cannot lose an award based on early evaluation unless they fail to earn a standard Florida high school diploma from a - Florida public or FDOE-registered private high school.
+- All students whose transcripts are submitted electronically to the FL DOE for an official early evaluation prior to January 31 will receive an eligibility or ineligibility determination, with the award status notification posted to their online account.
+CCHS will submit your courses, grades and community service hours. - Students cannot lose an award based on early evaluation unless they fail to earn a standard Florida high school diploma from a Florida public or FDOE-registered private high school.
 Final Evaluations (8th Semester). - Final postings may begin in July.
 All students whose final transcripts are submitted (following the student's last term in high school) will receive an award status notification (eligibility or ineligibility determination) posted to their online account.